arborworkflows/ArborWebApps/README.md

 # Acknowledgement

-Arbor Workflows development is sponsored by the NIH.
+Arbor Workflows development is sponsored by the NSF.